zachariahcox/spells/go/encrypt/README.md

-# zc - Zip and Encrypt Tool
+# zc - a stand-alone zip and encrypt tool

-A simple command-line tool for securely encrypting folders and files using AES-256 encryption with scrypt key derivation.

 ## Overview